kristopolous/jsrand/README.md

  * base (len, radix) : generates `len` characters in base `radix`.
  * UUID () : generates a UUID formatted string.

+## Parameters

+In order to use a parameter, set it after instantiatio like so:

+    var r = new Random.PRNG();

+    r.inclusive = false;

+ * inclusive (*default: true*) - specifies whether integer randomization is inclusive or exclusive.

 ## Usage

 To use, create a new object of the type of generator you want to use.  currently supported generators are: